-Both of these run inside the general-purpose worker process described above, and are automatically started (and restarted as necessary) by Celery Beat.
+These tasks run inside the general-purpose worker process described above, and are automatically started (and restarted as necessary) by Celery Beat.

 2.5 Handlers

 A recurring pattern in GWCelery is that an eternal task listens continuously to a remote connection, receives packets of data over that connection, and dispatches further handling to other tasks based on packet type.